 Tooth decay in infants can be minimized or totally prevented by not allowing sleeping infants to breast or bottle-feed.
 A baby bottle containing anything other than water and left in an infant’s mouth while sleeping can cause tooth decay.
 While sleeping saliva flow significantly decreases.
 In turn, liquids will pool around your child’s teeth for long periods, covering the teeth in acids.
 Tooth decay can occur when sugar in the liquid mixes with the bacteria in dental plaque.

 Alternatively, when children are awake, saliva will carry the liquid away.
 Acids form that attack your child’s tooth enamel for about 20 minutes.
 Infants that need a bottle to comfortably fall asleep should be given a water-filled bottle or a pacifier.

 While your baby is teething, it is important to monitor the teeth for signs of baby bottle decay.
 Examine your child’s teeth, especially on the inside or the tongue side, every two weeks.
 You should look for for dull spots (whiter than the tooth surface) or lines.
-If you notice anything unusual in your child’s mouth, contact our kid-friendly dentists at Cascade Dental in Vancouver, WA.
+If you notice anything unusual in your child’s mouth, contact our kid-friendly Vancouver dentists at Cascade Dental.

 Looking For a Kid-Friendly Dentist?

 Fill out the form below and one of our patient coordinators will contact you soon.

 Alternatively, you may call us at (360) 892-2994.